Top UK winter holiday destinations

 Known for its dramatic landscapes of deep valleys and rugged moorland, the Peak District changes every year into a winter wonderland of snow-capped hills and glistening villages.
 Like a scene from a film, a winter’s stay in the Peak District promises days of crisp air and tranquillity, making it the perfect UK winter holiday destination.
 Whether you plan to retreat to the warmth of local pubs or take on the many frosty walking trails, there is so much to do this winter across the Peak District.

 As a national park, the region’s natural beauty blends seamlessly with historic towns and villages such as Ashford-in-the-Water, the market town of Bakewell, and the village of Castleton.
-And with attractions such as the historic Chatsworth House, The Monsal Trail and endless cave networks to explore, you’re never short of days out.
-For more Peak District inspiration this winter, check out our ‘Top 10 things to do in the Peak District’ guide.
+And with attractions such as the historic Chatsworth House, the Monsal Trail and endless cave networks to explore, you’re never short of days out.
+For more local inspiration this winter, check out our guide to the top 10 things to do in the Peak District.

 Peak District cottages

-The Brecon Beacons/Bannau Brycheiniog in Wales becomes a winter wonderland in the cold grasp of late autumn and winter, and this national park is a lovely place to visit even on the greyest of days.
-Just over an hour away at most from the attractions of Cardiff, there are plenty of crisp walks to take in the charming landscape around, making the region a UK winter holiday destination that lovers of the outdoors will embrace.
+The Brecon Beacons National Park in Wales becomes a winter wonderland in the cold grasp of late autumn and winter, and it's a lovely place to visit even on the greyest of days.
+Just over an hour away from the attractions of Cardiff, there are plenty of crisp walks to take in the charming landscapes around, making the region a UK winter holiday destination that lovers of the outdoors will embrace.

 Bordering the Beacons, the stunning Wye Valley is also worth visiting in the winter months.
-We recommend taking a walk around Abergavenny, the historic market town sheltered by the breathtaking scenery of the Black Mountains.
+We recommend taking a walk around Abergavenny, a historic market town sheltered by the breathtaking scenery of the Black Mountains.
 Pick up a traditional love spoon from the indoor market for your loved one in time for St Dwynwen’s Day on 25 January.
-If you need even more reasons to come to Wales this winter, read our Ultimate Guide to the Brecon Beacons.
+If you need even more reasons to come to Wales this winter, read our guide to the Brecon Beacons.

 Brecon Beacons cottages